khalid307-hue/English-Tutor--K/README.md

 ## Journey

-I live in Brazil and here a lot of people don't practice speaking so I built this app to use AI to help them enhance english skills.
+I live in India and here a lot of people don't practice speaking so I built this app to use AI to help them enhance english skills.

 AI Models used:
  - `@cf/openai/whisper`